AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Advanced Search
 ---------------

-The Advanced Search capabality in the catalogue is accessed by clicking the blue magnifying glass icon on the home page.
+The Advanced Search capability in the catalogue is accessed by clicking the blue magnifying glass icon on the home page.

 |image-1|